paulbauriegel/paulbauriegel.github.io/content/posts/spatial_reasoning_gemini/index.md

 ## How to Use Gemini’s Spatial Reasoning Most Effectively

-The visual grounding of Gemini is still unstable and will yield different results when prompted differently as well as with every request there is some randomness to it.
-In order for it to work somewhat reliable you need to set the following things.
+Gemini’s visual grounding is still unstable and yields different results depending on prompt and input as well as other factors like generation temperature.
+To make it work somewhat reliably, you need to set the following things:

-1. A proper user prompt and ans additional system prompt that contain some of the trigger words that result in spatial json output
+1. A proper user prompt and an additional system prompt that include trigger words which lead to the JSON output with the spatial information
-2. Some time to prompt engineer you actual request to get reliable results
+2. Some time to prompt engineer your actual prompts phrasing to get reliable results.

 {{< figure src="socks_gemini.png" alt="Prediction of Gemini 2.0 Flash" caption="Gemini 2.0 Flash" >}}